feltcute/ModdingDocsMGD/Doc/Reference/EventOnly/StoreEvent.rst

 .. note::

   Not to be confused with in-game shops.
-See :ref:`Shop` for those.
+See :doc:`Shop </Doc/Reference/General/Shop>` for those.

 **StoreCurrentEventSpotSkippingLines**
 ---------------------------------------